 [H1] Overlap

-There are a number of ways in which case control methods can lead to erroneous conclusions.
+Case control methods can lead to erroneous conclusions in a number of ways.
 If the matching is not focused on the correct control variables, findings may be distorted.
 Even if matching is focused on the right variables but too few cases or controls are matched, the process has potential for error.
-Sometimes, a large portion of cases occur only once or are never matched with any controls.
+Sometimes, a large portion of cases occurs only once or is never matched with any controls.
 In these situations, the findings from the cases that are matched may not generalize to the type of cases that are not matched.
-The percent of cases that are matched to at least one control is referred to as overlap between cases and control.
+The percentage of cases that are matched to at least one control is referred to as overlap between cases and control.
 When the overlap is less than 80 percent, there is concern with generalizability of the findings.

 [H1] Summary